nicm42/100-days-of-code-v2/log4.md

 **Day 28: 21st August 2021**
 Today I did a Fortran tutorial, which was fun.
 Right at the start when it talked about compiling it, I remembered that.
 I remember later coming to languages that you don't need to compile which felt strange to me.
 I remembered subroutines being a thing.
 But the rest I had no memory of at all.

+**Day 29: 2nd August 2021**
+I started a tutorial series on Drupal theming.
+Mostly I just learnt how themes work in Drupal - I didn't need to know so much about how they need to be responsive...
+Next up in the tutorial is creating a theme, so that'll be interesting.